idrach55/portfolio/README.md

 Consists of SPY as a broad market factor, then a beta-hedged spread (vs SPY) for each XL-sector ETF.
 Easily outlines under/over-weight sector exposures compared to the S&P 500.

 ### Portfolio Monte Carlo
-The class <code>analytics.MCPortfolio</code> runs generates simulated portfolio paths using a multi-asset GARCH model.
+The class <code>analytics.MCPortfolio</code> generates simulated portfolio paths using a multi-asset GARCH model.
 It takes as inputs a basket, tax brackets, optional withdrawal amount and fees, number of paths, and time horizon.

 #### Underlying Dynamics
 A GARCH(1,1) model with Normal innovations is fit to each security.
 A correlation matrix is computed among the residuals <code>u_t / sigma_t</code> to parameterize a multivariate Normal which is sampled as the noise for the simulation.

 #### Portfolio Building
-The class outputs quarterly values.
-It keeps constant weights, rebalancing quarterly with capital gains taxes.
-It also pays roughly the appropriate income or qualified dividend tax rate on each security.
+The projections output quarterly values along each path.
+The portfolio maintains constant weights, rebalancing quarterly and paying capital gains taxes if necessary.
+It also pays roughly the appropriate tax rate on each security.
 Withdrawals and fees are also taken out quarterly if specified.
+Using <code>np.quantile</code>, one can examine different percentile values over time.
+The function <code>get_loss_probs</code> computes what percent of portfolios take a loss at or greater than each threshold within certain timeframes.